shakana0/BakeryStoreBackend/README.md

 # ☁️ Backend Web API – Built With ASP.NET Core & Clean Architecture

-This backend project focuses on building a well-structured, scalable API using ASP.NET Core, C#, and SQL Server.
+This backend project focuses on building a well-structured, scalable API using **ASP.NET Core**, **C#**, **SQL Server**, secure, scalable, and cloud-integrated using **Azure**.
 With an emphasis on clean code, architecture patterns, and testing, the project demonstrates how to create robust backend solutions ready for production environments.

 ---

-## 🔍 Overview
+# 🔍 Overview

 This API handles: